risk-first/website/docs/risks/Internal-Model-Risk/Systemic-Threats.md

 - **Deception**:  backed into a corner, engineers had no choice but to find "creative" ways to meet the metrics.
 - **Destruction**: eventually, the truth comes out, to the detriment of the company, the environment and the shareholders.
 As the article's title summarizes "A fish rots from the head down".

-## Markets
+## 2. Markets

-We've considered [Map and Territory Risk](/tags/Map-And-Territory-Risk) for individuals, teams and organisations.
+We've considered [Internal Model Risk](/tags/Internal-Model-Risk) for individuals, teams and organisations.
 [Inadequate Equilibria](https://equilibriabook.com) by Eleizer Yudkovsky, looks at how perverse incentive mechanisms break not just departments, but entire societal systems.
 He highlights one example involving _academics_ and _grantmakers_ in academia:

  - It's not very apparent which academics are more worthy of funding.
  - One proxy is what they've published (scientific papers) and where they've published (journals).